Christ of Europe: Historical development

 The Polish self-image as a "Christ among nations" or the martyr of Europe can be traced back to its history of Christendom and suffering under invasions.
 During the periods of foreign occupation, the Catholic Church served as a bastion of Poland's national identity and language, and the major promoter of Polish culture.
 The invasion by Protestant Sweden in 1656 known as the Deluge helped to strengthen the Polish national tie to Catholicism.
 The Swedes targeted the national identity and religion of the Poles by destroying its religious symbols.
 The monastery of Jasna Góra held out against the Swedes and took on the role of a national sanctuary.
 According to Anthony Smith, even today the Jasna Góra Madonna is part of a mass religious cult tied to nationalism.

 Long before Poland was partitioned the privileged classes (szlachta) developed a vision of Roman Catholic Poland (Polish–Lithuanian Commonwealth at the time) as a nation destined to wage war against Tartars, Turks, Russians, in the defense of Christian Western civilization (Antemurale Christianitatis).
-The Messianic tradition was stoked by the Warsaw Franciscan Wojciech Dębołęcki who in 1633 made a prophecy of the defeat of the Turks and the world supremacy of the Slavs, themselves in turn led by Poland.
+The Messianic tradition was stoked by the Warsaw Franciscan Wojciech Dębołęcki who wrote "God has enclosed Christendom with the Polish Crown, as a fence against the pagans."

 A key element in the Polish view as the guardian of Christianity was the 1683 victory at Vienna against the Turks by John III Sobieski.

 Beginning in 1772 Poland suffered a series of partitions by its neighbors Austria, Prussia and Russia, that threatened its national existence.
-The partitions came to be seen in Poland as a Polish sacrifice for the security of Western civilization.
+The partitions came to be accepted by Polish elites as a sacrifice for the security of Western civilization.

 The failure of the west to support Poland in its 1830 uprising led to the development of a view of Poland as betrayed, suffering, a "Christ of Nations" that was paying for the sins of Europe.

 After the failed uprising 10,000 Poles emigrated to France, including many elite.
 There they came to promote a view of Poland as a heroic victim of Russian tyranny.
 One of them, Adam Mickiewicz, the foremost 19th-century Polish romanticism poet, wrote the patriotic drama Dziady (directed against the Russians), where he depicts Poland as the Christ of Nations.
 He also wrote "Verily I say unto you, it is not for you to learn civilization from foreigners, but it is you who are to teach them civilization ...
 You are among the foreigners like the Apostles among the idolaters".

 In "Books of the Polish nation and Polish pilgrimage" Mickiewicz detailed his vision of Poland as a Messias and a Christ of Nations, that would save mankind.